Hazardous Waste Disposal

 Proper Labeling Practices

 Hazardous waste containers will be accompanied with a hazardous waste label (see example below) which is securely affixed to that container.
 Call 424-1488 if you need labels delivered via campus mail or pick them up in Halsey Science Center room 449.
-Alternatively, labels can be downloaded as a Word document and printed on Avery 5163 (2” x 4”) labels or Avery 5164 (3.33” x 4”) labels by clicking on the links below:
+Alternatively, labels can be downloaded as a Word document below and printed on Avery 5163 (2” x 4”) labels or Avery 5164 (3.33” x 4”) labels.

 The waste generator must fill out: